FreeLCS FAQ

 LoudnessCorrection has stopped updating timestamps

 If you get the following error message, then it means that FreeLCS has encountered an error that it can not recover from and has stopped.
-FreeLCS starts jobs in threads that periodically writes timestamps to a file.
-The script "HeartBeat_Checker.py" watches this file and sends you email if one or more timestamps stop updating.
-This means that a thread has crashed and you need to restart FreeLCS to restore normal operation.
-You can restart FreeLCS either by rebooting the computer or giving this command as root on the commandline:
+FreeLCS (namely the LoudnessCorrection - program) starts jobs in threads that periodically sends timestamps to the Docker image where Heartbeat_Checker runs in.
+HeartBeat_Checker sends you email if timestamps stops arriving.

 I have worked very hard to make FreeLCS solid as a rock.
 My goal is to keep it 100% reliable, so that it can be used in business environments.
 So you should never see this message :) but with computers anything is possible :) For example a failing hard disk may corrupt FreeLCS installation.